bhadreshpsavani/IntelEdgeAINotes/readme.md

 * #### MobileNet ####
 utilized layers like 1x1 convolutions to help cut down on computational complexity and network size, leading to fast inference without substantial decrease in accuracy.

+* #### YULO ####

+You Only Look Once
+A single neural network predicts bounding boxes and class probabilities directly from full images in one evaluation

+* #### RCNN ####

+introduce a Region Proposal Network (RPN) that shares full-image convolutional features with the detection network, thus enabling nearly cost-free region proposals.
+An RPN is a fully convolutional network that simultaneously predicts object bounds and objectness scores at each position